 The inclusion of representatives from professional societies does not imply that their societies have endorsed all elements of this document.

-The names, affiliations, and financial disclosures of the members and ex officio members of the Panel and members of the support team are provided in the Panel Roster and Financial Disclosure sections of the Guidelines published scientific literature and for conducting a systematic, comprehensive review of that information and literature.
-The working groups propose updates to the Guidelines based on the latest published research findings and evolving clinical information.
+The names, affiliations, and financial disclosures of the members and ex officio members of the Panel and members of the support team are provided in the Panel Roster and Financial Disclosure sections of the Guidelines.

 Development of the Guidelines